questions and activity ideas for the upper elementary read aloud Brave Irene

 You could use this free character trait list to help students think about other character traits, or use one of these ideas for building character trait vocabulary.

 Note: You do not have to focus solely on positive character traits.
 Question the author's choice to use the word brave to describe Irene.
-Is is really brave for a small child to go walking through a blizzard in the dark in order to give someone a dress?
+Is it really brave for a small child to go walking through a blizzard in the dark in order to give someone a dress?
 Personally, I would consider that recklessness, not bravery.

 4. Compare This Book with Other Books About Children Overcoming Obstacles